DatabayAG/TestArchiveCreator/README.md

 -------------------

 1. Put the content of the plugin directory in a subdirectory under your ILIAS main directory:
-Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/TestArchiveCreator
+`Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/TestArchiveCreator`
+2. Move to the plugin directory and call `composer install --no-dev`.
+You should do this after each update.
+3. Move to the base directory of your ILIAS and run `composer du` to reload the current plugin version
-2. Open ILIAS > Administration > Plugins
+4. Open ILIAS > Administration > Plugins
-3. Update/Activate the plugin
+5. Update/Activate the plugin
-4. Open the plugin configuration
+6. Open the plugin configuration
-5. Edit the plugin configuration and enter at least the server path to an executable of PhantomJS
+7. Edit the plugin configuration and enter at least the server paths of the chosen renderer.

 Usage